BESaw/sqliteflow.github.io/iOS.md

 ## Introduction
-SQLiteFlow is a database editor for SQLite 3.
+SQLiteFlow is an SQLite editor.
+And it makes its best to be intuitive, stable and reliable.

 ## Platform
 [macOS 10.12+](/) / iOS 11.0+